fuzzyTraderBx/fuzzy_trader_back/README.md

 # Tests
 ## Exploratory Tests with Tourist Metaphor

-It's possible to verify informations about that approach at the scientific paper cited bellow:
+It's possible to verify informations about that approach at my paper cited bellow:

 ```
 @inproceedings{fazzolino2019validation,